neomantra/terraform-docker-mirror/README.md

 ### Motivation

 If one uses Docker on a private network on the Google Cloud (GCP/GKE), the nodes will not be able to pull from the Docker Hub Registry.
-However, the nodes can pull from the Google Container Registry (GCR).
+However, the nodes *can* pull from the Google Container Registry (GCR).
 Thus, mirroring the registries will facilitate the nodes' access to images.
-This module allows this to be managed with Terraform to manage this.
+This module enables this to be managed with Terraform.

 ### How It Works